cypress-io/github-action/README.md

 ### Artifacts

-If you don't record the test run on Cypress Dashboard, you can still store generated videos and screenshots as CI artifacts.
+If you don't record the test run on Cypress Cloud, you can still store generated videos and screenshots as CI artifacts.
 See [cypress-gh-action-example](https://github.com/bahmutov/cypress-gh-action-example) and the workflow example below

 ```yml
 name: Artifacts